Ligamentum arteriosum: Structure

 At the superior end, the ligamentum attaches to the aorta—at the final part of the aortic arch (the isthmus of aorta) or the first part of the descending aorta.
 On the other, inferior end, the ligamentum is attached to the top of the left pulmonary artery.

 The ligamentum arteriosum is closely related to the left recurrent laryngeal nerve, a branch of the left vagus nerve.
 After splitting from the left vagus nerve, the left recurrent laryngeal loops around the aortic arch behind the ligamentum arteriosum, after which it ascends to the larynx.

 Function

 In adults, the ligamentum arteriosum has no useful function.
 It is a vestige of the ductus arteriosus, a temporary fetal structure that shunts blood from the pulmonary arteries to the aorta.
-This significantly reduces the volume of blood ciruclating through the lungs, which are inactive in the womb.
+This significantly reduces the volume of blood circulating through the lungs, which are inactive in the womb.
 The ductus arteriosus becomes the ligamentum arteriosum within three weeks of birth, so that deoxygenated blood can be selectively circulated to the lungs for more efficient oxygenation of the blood.